Young Readers Festival

 The 2018 Young Readers Festival of Books celebrated five years of building enthusiasm for reading and writing among youth with school visits and public presentations in Sioux Falls and Brookings in September 2018.

-Montileaux succeeds 2018 Young Readers One Book author Kara LaReau who spoke to more than 3,000 of the nearly 7,000 third-graders statewide who received a bind-in of the first two stories in her "The Infamous Ratsos" series.
+Montileaux succeeded 2018 Young Readers One Book author Kara LaReau who spoke to more than 3,000 of the nearly 7,000 third-graders statewide who received a bind-in of the first two stories in her "The Infamous Ratsos" series.

 Donald Montileaux is the 2019 Young Readers One Book S.D. author.